 “Preventive Medicine” is somewhat similar: it (effectively) “cures” the patient of Pollyannish views of dating and relationships while potentially infecting him with misogyny.

-“Preventive Medicine Book 2” can open your eyes, and it can ruin your intimate relationships.
+“Preventive Medicine Book 2” can open your eyes if you’re a beginner, and it can ruin your intimate relationships.